rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-vm-scalesets.md

                     .create();
 ```

-The example load balancer created here is lengthy but straightforward.
-The load balancer creates two backend network address pools-one to balance load across HTTP and the other to balance load across HTTPS.
-Requests to the "/" HTTP and HTTPS URI on the scale set instances are defined as health probes endpoints.
-NAT rules are set up on the load balancer for ports 22 and 23 on the scale set instances so they can be managed directly via telnet or SSH.
+ The load balancer defines two backend network address pools-one to balance load across HTTP (`backendPoolName1`) and the other to balance load across HTTPS (`backendPoolName2`).
+Requests to the `/` HTTP and HTTPS URI on the scale set instances are defined as health probes endpoints the load balancers will use to verify if a scale set member goes unresponsive.
+NAT rules are set up on the load balancer for  ports 22 and 23 on the virtual machines in the scale set so they can be managed via telnet and SSH.

-### Create the scale set
+### Create a scale set

 ```java
  // Create a virtual machine scale set with three virtual machines